-Garlic: Few food items are as versatile and beneficial as garlic when it comes to human health.
-Garlic’s active ingredient, allicin, is an extremely powerful antioxidant, along with being an antifungal and antibacterial agent.
-It can give your immune system a much-needed boost as you age, and can cut down oxidative stress throughout the body, including in the eyes, thus delaying or even reversing the development of cataracts.
+Garlic is one of the most versatile and beneficial food.
+Its active ingredient, allicin, is an extremely powerful antioxidant, along with being an antifungal and antibacterial agent.
+It can give your immune system a much-needed boost and cut down oxidative stress throughout the body, including in the eyes, thus delaying or even reversing the development of cataracts.